Congratulations on your divorce.

-The good news here is that if you are divorcing, you are at least halfway there with this decision.
+The good news here is that if you are divorcing your toxic ex, you’re at least halfway there with this decision.
 But it’s more than just legalities.
 It’s choosing to move forward.
 That means no contact, ever again.
 This can be challenging if children are involved, so contact should be reduced to a bare minimum.
 You can find some more advice on that here.
-The bottom line is that you cannot heal in the same environment that made you sick, so you need to make this choice if you want your life to change.
+The bottom line is that you cannot heal in the same environment that made you sick, so you must make this choice if you want your life to change.

 2. Decide that something within you needs to change and that you need to approach relationships differently from now on.

 Now, this doesn’t mean that you need to know what exactly has to change or how to change it.
 There’s plenty of help, and this training is a good starting point.
 It’s about deciding that you’re ready to look inside yourself for answers and no longer seek answers from or look to blame outside sources.
 Unless you approach relationships differently, patterns are bound to repeat themselves.

 They are big decisions to make.
 Life-changing decisions always are.
 Making these choices means taking responsibility for your life.
 And at first, responsibility can be a scary word.

 So many people consider themself to be responsible – and they may be when it comes to mundane things like being on time, not spending money that isn’t there, etc. – yet taking a closer look at their life usually reveals they are looking for someone else to fill their needs, be those emotional, physical, financial, etc. Relying on someone else to fill basic needs means you are making them responsible for you.
 If you can relate to this, then know that you are not alone.
 Most people walk through life like this, not realizing that they have given away all their power.
 But, as you know, this often ends in heartbreak.
 Ignorance is a powerful side effect of pain.